2017–18 FA Cup: Semi-finals

 The draw for the semi-finals took place on 18 March 2018, after the conclusion of the quarter-final match between Leicester City and Chelsea.
 The draw was conducted by Gianfranco Zola and Petr Čech.
 The semi-finals were played on Saturday 21 April and Sunday 22 April 2018 at Wembley Stadium.
+Although semi-final participants Tottenham Hotspur were using Wembley as their home ground during the construction of their new stadium, it was designated as a neutral venue for their tie.

 Final

 Bracket

 The following is the bracket which the FA Cup resembled.
 Numbers in parentheses next to the match score represent the results of a replay, except for the quarter-finals stage onwards.
 Numbers in parentheses next to the replay score represents the results of a penalty shoot-out except for the quarter-finals stage onwards.

 Top goalscorers

-Television rights
+Broadcasting rights

+The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
+The BBC held the rights since 2014–15, while BT Sport since 2013–14.
+The FA Cup Final was required to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

 The following matches were broadcast live on UK television: